ankitpriyadarshii/TimeConversion-to-IST-using-Python/README.md

 # TimeConversion-to-IST-using-Python
-The Python program in this repo. is for Time Conversion from different Standards (UTC, GMT, etc) to IST
+The Python program in this repo. is for Time Conversion from different Standards (UTC and GMT) to IST